 All test logs are retained for a period of six months after a customer terminates their subscription.
 Audit logs of user activity are retained for a period of twelve months after termination.

-Any documentation provided by customers such as Scoping information, API specifications or other similar will be stored in the CRM system once reviewed by the Application Security Consultant.
+Any documentation provided by customers such as Scoping information, API specifications, or other similar will be stored in the Customer Relationship Management (CRM) system once reviewed by the Application Security Consultant.
 Access to client documentation is based on a permission basis.

 - User / Password combinations for ALL in-scope roles

 - List of in-scope roles

 Requesting management summaries for reports

 Requesting verification of findings

 - Set up customers in-scope applications in the Outpost24 portal

 - Configure continuous assessment